Health Experts Say Dramatic Increase In COVID Cases 'Will Certainly Happen' In Weeks After Thanksgiving

 “People who don’t even know they have the virus, it’s not that they’re going to be malicious, it’s going to be accidental,” the governor said.

+Friday, New York state reported 8,176 new infections, the highest daily count since April.

-This week, he rolled out what he’s calling his winter plan.
+This week, the governor rolled out what he’s calling his winter plan.
 It’s broken up into three parts.
 The first part is expanding his microcluster strategy to include available hospital beds in areas with high infection rates.

 “Second factor in the winter plan is going to be keeping the schools open, especially K-8,” Cuomo said.
 “All the data says the schools are safer than the surrounding community.”